Kerchner’s

 genetic markers (a set of gene or genetic marker DNA sequences) inherited as a

-polymorphisms at a set of polymorphic sites are known as haplotypes.
+Different combinations of polymorphisms at a set of polymorphic sites are known

 Heredity - The handing down of